Cocomango-GH/friendly-fishstick/README.md

 # friendly-fishstick
-Welcome to the game of Friendly-FishSticks can you help the fishstick find their firends. find the matching fishsticks.
+Welcome !!! to the game of Friendly-FishSticks can you help the fish find their firends. find the matching fish.

-Rules of the game
+*Rules of the game*
-Player will have 15 seconds to look over cards before they turn over. the player will have three chances to find the right match or the player loses the game.
-How many fish sticks will you find.
+the player will have three chances to find the right match or will restart the game.
+How many fish will you find ?

+//This is a short game of concentration that will include 12 cards matched by pairs.//
+// the title will be centered in the middle of the page at the top pushed away from border.//
+// the  will be centered at the top of the page //
+//If player does not  choose correct pair game will end after three incorrect tries.//
+//When player choose the correct card the cards will remained faced up//
+//when player guesses correct pair add 10 points to the score.//
+// we need to keep track of player  score//
+//

+/*----- constants -----*/
+//const audio = new Audio();//
+//memorycards//

+/*----- app's state (variables) -----*/

+//guesses
+//score
+// flip over
+// cards
+// hold the board
+//* moves

+/*----- cached element references -----*/

+// flip over
+// cards
+// hold the board

+/*----- event listeners -----*/
+// A event listener that listen for clicks for the start button and cards//

+/*----- functions -----*/
+//init ();
+//

+//when game starts show board for 15 seconds then filip over///
+// show wrong guess for 2 seconds flip back over//
+// when guess correctly leave card flipped over//
+/// after three wrong guess end game //

+//shuffle deck after game player loses and restart game//

+///matching//
+//shuffling//